How to Sell a House to a Friend So No One Feels Cheated: 11 Do’s and Don’ts

 Use other tools like a CMA and appraisal

-If you hire a real estate agent, they will include a comparative market analysis (CMA) as part of their services.
-A CMA looks at the sale prices of nearby homes with characteristics similar to yours, then makes dollar adjustments based on competitive differences to provide a pricing recommendation.
+If you hire a real estate agent, they will include a CMA.
+This comprehensive report looks at the sale prices of nearby homes with characteristics similar to yours, then makes dollar adjustments based on competitive differences to provide a pricing recommendation.

 The CMA gets more detailed than an online estimate and can account for nuances like recent upgrades, curb appeal, and issues like road noise.
-It’s also advisable to get a home appraisal for an official record of what your home was worth when you sold it to a friend.
+Aside from the CMA, a home appraisal is crucial to have an official record of your home’s worth when you sell it to a friend.

 Weigh the pros and cons of a discount